 The MDIS Scholarship and Bursary Awards ceremony is a major event in the MDIS Education Trust Fund calendar.
-To date, MDIS has disbursed scholarships and bursaries totalling nearly S$6 million, benefiting close to 8,000 students.
+To date, MDIS has disbursed scholarships and bursaries totalling S$6.3 million, benefiting more than 8,000 students.

 Ms Denise Phua Lay Peng

 Mayor, Central Singapore District and Member of Parliament for Jalan Besar GRC

 2018: Following a tradition of philanthropy since its establishment 61 years ago, MDIS awarded $230,000 in scholarships and bursaries to over 400 deserving and needful students at its 23rd MDIS Scholarship and Bursary Awards Ceremony on 26 May.

 This year, bursaries worth S$18,000 were awarded to 36 children from Special Education Schools.
 Initiated two years back at its 60th Anniversary, MDIS has awarded 112 bursaries worth about S$50,000 to date to children from Special Education Schools.
 Additionally, a S$3,000 special bursary was awarded to a recipient to extend an extra helping hand to her family.

 Guests-of-Honour Ms Denise Phua, Mayor, Central Singapore CDC and MP for Jalan Besar GRC and Mr Tan Chuan-Jin, Speaker of Parliament and MP for Marine Parade GRC graced the morning and afternoon sessions respectively.

 Speaker of Parliament and Member of Parliament for Marsiling-Yew Tee GRC